israelBuskila/Task-Manager-App/README.md

 # Task Management Application

 A modern full-stack task management application built with Next.js, Express, and MongoDB.
-This application allows admins to assign and manage tasks, while users can manage their assigned tasks.
+This application allows admins to assign and manage tasks, while users can manage their assigned tasks and receive timely reminders.

 ## Features